hb020/PoE_Ethernet_GPIB_Adapter/docs/dn.md

 ### Network Interface

 The Wiznet W5500 was selected as the network controller for its available drivers and compatibility with the AR488 project.
 To simplify the design:
-- A planar magnetics RJ-45 magjack was used.
+- A magnetics RJ-45 magjack was used.
 - Series termination was added to all applicable I/O lines for proper signal integrity and EMI reduction.
 - A Texas Instruments SN74LV1T125DCK tri-state buffer was used for level translation (5V ↔ 3.3V ↔ 5V).
 - A simple LDO provided the 3.3V supply, with a watchdog on the reset line.